Tuning Rundeck

 Exception in thread "main" java.lang.OutOfMemoryError: Java heap space

-Heap size is governed by the following startup parameters: -Xms<initial heap size>
+Heap size is governed by the following startup parameters:-Xms<initial heap size>

 and -Xmx<maximum heap size>

 You can increase these by updating the Rundeck profile.
-To see the current values, grep the profile

-for the Xmx and Xms patterns:
+the Xmx and Xms patterns:

 Launcher installs: